jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

 \end{bmatrix} \in \mathbb{R}^{n \times n}
 $$

-The scores matrix gets normalzied to become a probability distribution.
+The scores matrix gets normalized to become a probability distribution.

 The general thought behind this can be summed up as follows: Sentences next to each other tend to be related to each other.

 But this next sentence prediction that is used is really just a heurestic, so I thought I would take a look at other heurestics and see if I could find one that would work better.

 I started by trying to use the document-document word cooccurence matrix, the intuition being that sentences that share similar words are more likely to be similar to each other in meaning.
-In partocular, instead of taking the KL divergence between the scores and targets matrix described above, I take the KLL divergence between

 ## Document-Document cooccurence matrix